What is pitching ?

 Pitching for magazines is also somewhat of a tideous task; it will not be ready in one go, and you might need to come back to it to perfect it.

-What to include in your pitch
+Include this in your pitch

 So how to actually establish relationships with editors in the first place?
 Individual publications might come with unique submission guidelines, but regardless of the area of expertise, the following guidelines apply.